open/close all folders

 - Super Empowering: His Quirk would have been useless if his brother didn't give him another one.

-- Super Prototype: Inverted, since All For One is cumulative.
-As such, he's the weakest All For One user.
+- Super Prototype: Inverted, since One for All is cumulative.
+As such, he's the weakest One for All user.

 - What Kind of Lame Power Is Heart, Anyway?: His Quirk was so useless that no-one knew it existed at first.
 Its power was that it could be transferred to another person.
 Otherwise, the Quirk had no effect...